All ready for a recent ballet concert |

 Until recently it has not been a major concern to us as we knew it was a common aspect of Beals.
 However a trip to the nutritionist, made us realise we need to be striving to put more weight on her.
 Due to her scoliosis, and her future need for surgery, it is important to increase her body fat.
 At present she is so skinny, and due to her kyphoscoliosis, her spine is very prominent.
 This means she gets frequent pressure issues, but it may mean more complications in surgery.
 The surgery involves rods and bolts to attach, and basically, they just need more flesh to work with to cover over all the hardware.

+She does not eat huge volumes of food, possibly due the restriction on her stomach from her brace and scoliosis.
+So our first attempt involves adding calories without adding much volume.
 Her new diet is everything I would normally associate with a poor diet.
 But I've had to change my mindset.
 As the nutritionist said, for the next few years, sugar and fat are our friends.
 For every meal I have to add a high fat or sugar content to Evelyne's serve.
 I either add oil, butter, margarine, cream, sour cream etc. I know of other kids with Beals Syndrome who have not put weight on by diet alone.
 They have ended up with PEG tube feeds in an attempt for weight gain.
 This is a good motivation to work hard on her new 'diet'.